SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 ### Configuration (`.pipeline/config.yml`)

 This is a basic configuration example, which is also located in the sources of the project.
-The configuration refences to the steps wrapped in `fioriOnCloudPlatformPipeline`.
+The configuration corresponds to the steps wrapped in `fioriOnCloudPlatformPipeline`.

 ```yaml
 steps: